 Folding in Poker

 When people are learning how to play poker and the important skills to master, folding often takes a back seat.
-Many players want to learn to master the more aggressive skills in the game but to be a great all-rounder, you will need to master the art of a good fold.
+Many players want to learn to master the more aggressive skills in the game, but to be a great all-around player, you will need to master the art of a good fold.

-Folding not only teaches you how to control your emotions at the table, but it can also cut back your losses, and in the long run, help to improve your overall winning percentage.
+Folding not only teaches you how to control your emotions at the table, but it can also cut back on your losses, and in the long run, help improve your overall winning percentage.

-In this guide, we are taking you everything you need to know about folding including when to do it, how to force your opponent to do it, and more.
+In this guide, we are taking you through everything you need to know about folding, including when to do it, how to force your opponent to do it, and more.

 Knowing when to fold is extremely important, as folding when you have the worst of it is going to save you substantial amounts of money in the long run, and you know what they say; money saved is money earned!